Martinnasse/IT-Tools-Project-For-Big-Data/README.md

 # IT-Tools-Project-For-Big-Datas

+Goal: The global aim in this project is to use the Hadoop ecosystem ( Hadoop, Hive, HDFS, python, Oozie) to perform data processing and analysing for decisions making.
+We have data from the customers, data from the product, data from the weather.
+All the process are schedule on Oozie in a way, it can run automaticaly to perform the specifics tasks.

 The files in this folder for a big data project we have done during our training at ENSAI in Master of Science in Big Data.